• Skip to content

 Communicate a clear chain of command and who is responsible for dealing with issues that arise.

-Dealing with issues quickly, kindly, and directly is the best way to nip them in the bud and keep them from becoming bigger than they need to be.
+Dealing with issues quickly, kindly, and directly is the best way to prevent them from becoming bigger than they need to be.

 9. Communication